Send a Memo or Update a Storyboard

 init: wiki ready at wiki

 This clones the repository's wiki into wiki/ and creates wiki/metrics/<skill>/ directories for each skill found under .claude/skills/.
-The wiki URL is derived from your repository's origin remote.
+Set FIT_WIKI_URL to override the wiki URL when the default derivation from origin does not resolve.

 Idempotent -- safe to run on an already-initialized wiki.
-Authenticates using ambient GitHub credentials (GITHUB_TOKEN or GH_TOKEN).
+Authenticates using GH_TOKEN or GITHUB_TOKEN from the environment, or a logged-in gh CLI.

 What's next